Services and Activities Fees Committee

 F. All meetings shall be conducted in accordance with Robert’s Rules of Order, Newly Revised.
 Deviations from such procedures will be at the discretion of the Chair with a simple-majority approval of the Committee present and voting.

-G. Minutes shall be taken at all meetings of the Committee and shall be publicly posted not later than five-business days after the meeting concludes.
+G. Minutes shall be taken at all meetings of the Committee and shall be publicly posted no later than five-business days after the meeting minutes are approved.
 Said minutes shall include the results of every action item taken by the Committee.

 Section 4: Budgeting Process

 A. The Services and Activities Fee Committee shall notify the campus community of the opportunity to submit requests for annual funding no later than December 1:

 1. The Committee shall establish the format and related deadlines for receiving budget requests in advance of notifying the campus community of the opportunity to apply for funding.
 At least 15-business days must be provided to members of the campus community for preparing their requests.